 2025 Spirit of Catholic Education Awards

-DOBCEL is proud to continue to sponsor an award process recognising the outstanding service and leadership within Catholic education throughout our Diocesan school communities, and Catholic Education Office.
+DOBCEL is proud to continue to sponsor an award process recognising the outstanding service and leadership within Catholic education throughout our Diocesan school communities, and Catholic Education Ballarat.

-In 2025, the awards align with the DOBCEL Strategy 2035 strategic priorities, which are positioned to support the DOBCEL vision “as partners in Catholic Education and open to God’s presence, we pursue fullness of life for all.”
+In 2025, the awards align with the DOBCEL Strategy 2035 strategic priorities, which are positioned to support our vision: “as partners in Catholic Education and open to God’s presence, we pursue fullness of life for all.”

 Guided by the vision, and the DOBCEL Strategy 2035 we will move towards the strategy and commonly agreed intentions through three practical principles: